Omorelo/My_Kaggle_Titanic_Submission/README.md

 # My_Kaggle_Titanic_Submission

-This is a Jupyter Notebook contain my submission for the binary prediction competition on Kaggle titled - "Titanic - Machine Learning from Disaster"
+This is a Jupyter Notebook contains my submission for the binary prediction competition on Kaggle titled - "Titanic - Machine Learning from Disaster"

 This Kaggle Titanic Submission only contains a logistic regression model.